thelebdev/mangi-script/README.md

 - xpad sticky notes
 - cpu checker
 - kvm acceleration
+- Calibre Ebook Reader (I often use it to read programming books :)

 It would demand yes/no inputs on terminal from user therefore it is not fully automated for now.